krackn88/cline/docs/getting-started-new-coders/installing-dev-essentials.md

     -   Data processing
     -   Machine learning projects

+## Verifying System Requirements

+Before you begin, ensure that your system meets the following requirements:

+-   **Operating System**: macOS, Windows, or Linux
+-   **Disk Space**: At least 10 GB of free space
+-   **Internet Connection**: Required for downloading and installing tools

+## Troubleshooting Common Errors

+If you encounter any issues during the installation process, here are some common errors and their solutions:

+-   **Permission Denied**: This error occurs when you don't have the necessary permissions to install a tool.
+Try running the command with `sudo` (e.g., `sudo npm install -g <package>`).
+-   **Command Not Found**: This error occurs when the command you're trying to run is not recognized.
+Ensure that the tool is installed and added to your system's PATH.
+-   **Network Issues**: If you have trouble downloading a tool, check your internet connection and try again.
+You can also try using a different network or a VPN.

 ## Notes

 -   The installation process is interactive - Cline will guide you through each step